 This is a familiar passage to many.
-I have referred to it often to acknowledge He is not like us; He marches to the beat of His own composing.
+I have often referred to it in acknowledging He is not like us; He marches to the beat of His own composing.
 Who am I to question?
 But today I was dumbfounded as I examined the preceding verses leading up to this declaration about His thoughts and ways.

 Call upon Him while He is near.

 And let him return to the Lord,

 And He will have compassion on him,

 And to our God,

 For He will abundantly pardon.
 (Isaiah 55:6-7).

 In context, He was referring to His “thoughts and ways” of compassion and mercy, of longsuffering and forgiveness!
 And it hit me!
 Why don’t we interrogate Him when He is merciful?
 The question is so often asked, “Why does God let bad things happen to good people?”
 But consider an even more baffling query, “Why does holy God extend grace, compassion and mercy to mankind at all, in light of how we have treated Him?”